 How to Increase SSD Lifespan?
 A Comprehensive Guide

 SSDs come with a limited number of P/E (Program/Erase) cycles.
-In numbers, the SSD lifespan is calculated with the help of TBW (Terabytes Written), but most SSDs would extend this limit and last way longer than this.
-In reality, you can’t tell the lifespan of your SSD because there could be non-wear-out failures which would come even before the TBW endurance rating passes.
-Wear-out failures would occur before the TBW limit is crossed.
+In terms of numbers, the SSD lifespan is calculated using TBW (Terabytes Written), but most SSDs exceed this limit and last significantly longer than expected.
+In reality, you cannot predict the lifespan of your SSD because non-wear-out failures may occur even before the TBW endurance rating is reached.
+Wear-out failures typically happen before the TBW limit is reached.

-There are some methods to eliminate these non-wear-out failures which we are going to discuss in this article.
+There are several methods to eliminate these non-wear-out failures, which we will discuss in this article.
 However, in some cases, you can prevent wear-out failures with these.
-Things like temperature control, firmware updates, TRIM, etc can help with both types of failures.
-However, when the TBW limit of an SSD is crossed, the endurance rating of the cell is most probably crossed over its limits.
-In these scenarios, it is wise to just replace the drive because it could fail at any time without any warnings.
+Some precautions, such as temperature control, firmware updates, and TRIM, can help mitigate both types of failures.
+However, when the TBW limit of an SSD is exceeded, the endurance rating of the cell is likely to exceed its limits.
+In these scenarios, it is wise just to replace the drive because it could fail at any time without any warning.

 1. Enable TRIM